Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

     ![PL_TO_SHIM](./images/figure4.PNG)

     Search it for multiple times.
-When it stabilizes, you can see that every eight cycles, it happens once.
-This is because the option `pl-freq=312.5` for the AI Engine compiler sets the frequency of the PL at 312.5 MHz and the AI Engine-PL interface is 32-bit width, which is one-fourth of the best achievable performance.
+When it is stable, it can be seen that every eight cycles, it happens once.
+This is because the frequency of the PL has been set at 312.5 MHz by the option `pl-freq=312.5` for the AI Engine compiler and AI Engine-PL interface is 32-bit width, which is one-fourth of the best achievable performance.

     From a best performance and best resource perspective, you might select a 64-bit interface at 625 MHz if timing allows.
 If not, it is possible to have the PL running at 312.5 MHz with a 128-bit width interface.

-5. The following methods are introduced in [AI Engine Performance Profile](https://github.com/Xilinx/Vitis-Tutorials/blob/master/AI_Engine_Development/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md):
+5. The following methods are introduced in [AI Engine Performance Profile](https://github.com/Xilinx/Vitis-Tutorials/blob/2025.2/AI_Engine_Development/AIE/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md):

-    - Profiling by C++ class API
+    * Profiling by C++ class API
-    - Profiling by AI Engine cycles from AI Engine kernels
+    * Profiling by AI Engine cycles from AI Engine kernels
-    - Profiling by event API
+    * Profiling by event API

 ## Design Optimization Considerations

 In this section, the reference design is in `testcase_dmafifo_opt`.
-From performing the above analysis, you can see that the bottleneck of this design contains the following issues:
+From performing the above analysis, it can be seen that the bottleneck of this design contains the following issues:

 - The interface bandwidth is not optimal.
 The design uses a PLIO width of 32 bits running at 312.5 MHz.
 Change it to 128 bits running at 312.5 MHz.
 The relevant code is in `aie/graph.h`:

-    ```cpp
+    ```
 	in=input_plio::create("Datain0", plio_128_bits,  "data/input.txt");
 	dataout=output_plio::create("Dataout0", plio_128_bits,  "data/output.txt");
     ```

 - The overhead of the graph iterations is too large.
-Do not touch the hierarchy of the design.
+The hierarchy of the design should not be touched.
 Increase the buffer size from 128 bits to 4096 bits.
 To avoid deadlock, the FIFO size also needs to be increased.
 The relevant code is in `aie/graph.h`:

-    ```cpp
+    ```
     connect< >net0(in, k[0].in[0]);
     connect< stream >net1(k[0].out[0], k[1].in[0]);
     connect< >net2(k[0].out[1], k[1].in[1]);